Using XXXX and XOFF for OTC Transaction Reports

 In our test, we use ISIN IE00B00FV011

-The results show whether the instrument is Reportable in the UK and/or Reportable in the EU along side the Trading Venue on which it was active.
-If you are reporting to a UK regulator then you are only interested in whether the instrument was reportable in the UK.
+The results show whether the instrument is reportable in the UK and/or reportable in the EU alongside the Trading Venue on which it was active.
+If you are reporting to the UK regulator then you are only interested in whether the instrument was reportable in the UK.
 Therefore, if TRUE appears at least once in the “Reportable in UK” column, the instrument is reportable.

-Since the instrument was reportable (as we see TRUE in the Reportable in the UK column) and traded OTC (also known as "off a trading venue"), then in this example we would report the trading venue as XOFF.
+Since the instrument was reportable (as we see TRUE in the Reportable in the UK column) and traded OTC, then in this example we would report the trading venue as XOFF.

 As seen in the image below, we will use ISIN DE000F91J1YF and Trade Date of 20-09-2021.